 - 2.3: How will the college balance my child's need for support with developing their independence?

 The FETH Course is designed to increase the individual’s independence through their chosen motivation of learning through horses.
-The Fortune Centre of Riding Therapy transfer learning from the equine yard, such as weighing a haynet, to areas of independence such as weighing ingredients in the kitchen.
+Fortune College transfer learning from the equine yard, such as weighing a haynet, to areas of independence such as weighing ingredients in the kitchen.
 The students learn within small groups of 7 or 8 students with 2 or 3 teachers/assistants working alongside the group.
 The staff work both on the yard and in the residence so that the transferable skills are fully incorporated into the 24 hour curriculum.

 - 2.4: How will the College match/differentiate the curriculum for the young person's special educational needs?